 Narrow your targeting

 To increase the chance that readers click on your ad, you want to make sure you’re reaching the most relevant audience possible.
-Targeting by author interest gives you the most control over which readers see your ad and the best chance of reaching readers who are likely to want to read the book you’re promoting.
+Targeting by author interest gives you the best chance of reaching readers who are likely to want to read the book you’re promoting.

 To further hone in on the right readers, you can combine author targeting with category targeting.
+Using both types of targeting will narrow your audience to any readers who are subscribed to a category and ALSO a fan of any of the authors you’re targeting.
 This is a particularly useful strategy if you’re targeting authors who write in multiple genres.
-Targeting by category alone is a great way to increase the exposure of your ad, but it can make it harder to generate a high CTR, since the audience is much broader.
-However, using both types of targeting will narrow your audience to any readers who are subscribed to a category and ALSO a fan of any of the authors you’re targeting.

 Design more engaging creative

-1. Clearly communicate the book’s genre and mood.
+2. Clearly communicate the book’s genre and mood

 Is it a dark, suspenseful thriller?
 A science fiction adventure with a sense of humor?
 A sweet romance set in a small town?
 Readers know what they want, and after one glance at your ad, they should be able to understand what kind of book you’re promoting.
-The images, colors, fonts, and language you use in your ad can all help set the right tone and get your message across.
+If you choose to include your book cover, it should clearly signal your genre.
+The other images, colors, fonts, and language you use in your ad can also help set the right tone and get your message across.

 A cluttered ad with too many elements can look unprofessional and distract from your message, so make sure your ad design is clean and your blurb is easy to read.